-Notting Hill has been one of London’s most popular destinations ever since Hugh Grant and Julia Roberts graced its streets in the eponymous film.
-There are plenty of things to see and do in this leafy, arts-obsessed neighbourhood, home of the world-famous carnival.
-Check out our guide to the best hotels in Notting Hill.
+Notting Hill was on the map long before Hugh Grant and Julia Roberts graced its streets in the eponymous film.
+With so many things to see and do in this leafy, arty neighbourhood – not least the world-famous carnival – here’s our guide to the best hotels to stay in.

-The Laslett epitomises Notting Hill’s multicultural creativity.
-The stylish hotel takes its name from Rhaune Laslett, founder of the original Notting Hill Festival, while the Henderson Bar is named after Trinidadian musician and carnival creator Russell Henderson.
-The social spaces show off local artists’ work and the hotel is conveniently located close to Notting Hill Gate station with the market, record shops and restaurants all on its doorstep.
+The Laslett epitomises the multicultural aspect of Notting Hill.
+Named after Rhaune Laslett, community activist and founder of the Notting Hill festival – which then evolved into the carnival – it has social spaces to show off local artists’ work.
+Meanwhile the Henderson Bar is named after Trinidadian musician Russell Henderson, who was invited by Laslett to perform with his steel band at the 1966 carnival.
+The hotel is conveniently located near Notting Hill Gate station with the market, record shops and restaurants all on its doorstep.

-The Abbey Court is a bohemian boutique that will appeal to lovers of all things vintage.
-Each room looks as though it’s been furnished with antiques found at nearby Portobello Road Market.
-The retro vibes continue in the conservatory where guests can take breakfast before heading out to find some long-forgotten treasure of their own.
+Sitting along one of London’s prettiest streets, the Grade II-listed Abbey Court is a boutique hotel that will appeal to lovers of all things vintage.
+Each individually designed room looks as though it’s been furnished with antiques found at nearby Portobello Road Market, with cane furniture, carved four-poster beds and floral curtains.
+All have sleek Italian Carrara marble ensuites with bathtub and shower.
+The nostalgic vibe continues in the conservatory, where guests can take breakfast before heading out to find some long-forgotten treasures of their own.

-The beautiful Portobello House sits right in the middle of the action on the corner of Ladbroke Grove and Chesterton Road.
-With Notting Hill on its doorstep, Portobello House is perfect for couples looking for a romantic getaway.
-The hotel bar – great for people watching – serves Spanish tapas, cocktails and hosts gin tasting masterclasses and live music at weekends, all amidst a modern English setting.
+On the corner of Ladbroke Grove and Chesterton Road, the polished Portobello House sits bang in the middle of the action.
+The perfect spot for couples looking for a romantic getaway, it has light-filled rooms that are whimsical and contemporary, with decor accents from Laura Ashley.
+Don’t miss the Sunday roast, and the hotel bar – great for people watching – serves Spanish tapas.
+They also host gin-tasting masterclasses and live music at weekends, all amid a modern English setting.

-Juliette’s Bed and Breakfast is a quirky bed and breakfast offers something a little bit different.
-There are plenty of thoughtful touches, from the beautifully decorated period rooms to the daily breakfast in bed service.
-Each room has its own en suite and there’s a shared kitchen should guests wish to cook up a storm.
-Conveniently located close to Portobello Road Market, this bohemian bolthole offers an authentic West London experience.
+This quirky B&B offers something a bit different: from the beautifully decorated period rooms to the daily breakfast in bed service, there are lots of thoughtful touches.
+Each room is ensuite and there’s a shared kitchen should guests wish to cook for themselves.
+Conveniently located close to Portobello Road Market, it’s a bohemian bolthole offering an authentic west London experience.